 The case of Seinajoki shows how a medium-sized city of 64.000 inhabitants can effectively tackle food by developing a specific local food strategy and two more comprehensive Road maps that concern two specific issues transversal to food.
 The Local food strategy, inscribed in the national one, is nowadays improving the local food consumption in order to raise the usage of it in the entire food system and develop the local food culture.
 The two road maps concern the relationship between the food system and environmental threats.
 The first one is the Climate Road Map for the food sector in South Ostrobothina.
 This road map identifies the main development areas of the food chain in the province which have an effect to the climate change.
 The second one is the Low Carbon Road Map for the Food Processing industry.
-This road map maps and suggests actions to reduce the food processing industry's carbon foot print (CRFS Policy Lab Action Plan, Cities 2030).
+This road map maps and suggests actions to reduce the food processing industry's carbon footprint.